 - Good rewards-earning rate on Amazon purchases: You’ll get 5% back on the first $120,000 you spend on purchases from Amazon.com, Amazon Business, Amazon Web Services, or Whole Foods Market.
-After that these purchases earn 1% cash back.
+After that, these purchases earn 1% cash back as a statement credit.

 - Optional 90-days interest-free offer on select purchases: If you forgo the 5% rewards you earn on Amazon, you can choose to avoid interest on those purchases for 90 days without counting toward the $120,000 cap.
 This option, called “Payment Terms,” can help you save money or manage cash flow when funds are tight.

-- Decent bonus for new cardholders: You’ll get $125 upon approval for the card, no purchase required.
+- Decent bonus for new cardholders: You’ll get $125 upon approval for the card with no purchase required.
 Most business cards require spending to earn the bonus.

 - Longer 0% interest offers exist: If you need some time to pay down your purchases without making interest payments, many business credit cards offer 0% interest ranging from 6 to 12 billing cycles.
 Some offer no interest on purchases for up to 12 months and rewards on each dollar you spend.

 - Rewards options are limited: Unlike other business credit cards that let you redeem your rewards in several different ways, cash back accrued with this card can only be used for purchases made with Amazon-affiliated businesses or toward a statement credit to cover charges on your account.
 You must have the equivalent of $100 worth of points in your account to redeem points, which is a high minimum redemption amount.